Climate Jargon

 Renewable energy: Energy from natural sources that are not used up, like wind and solar

-Reservoir emissions: Greenhouse gas emissions from reservoirs, created as underwater dead plants and animals decay
+Reservoir emissions: Greenhouse gases released from lakes formed by dams, created as dead plants and animals decay underwater

 Residence time: See atmospheric lifetime

-Retrofitting: Improving energy efficiency of older systems, like adding insulation
+Retrofitting: Improving energy efficiency of older systems, like replacing a gas heater with an electric heat pump

-Rewilding: Restoring natural processes to an area, including returning missing native animals
+Rewilding: Restoring natural processes to an area, including native plants and animals

 Risk assessment: Forecasting future events that might harm something